gvwilson/thirdbit/src/fiction/madica/index.md

 ## Lasers!

 "A snarkasaurus, actually," the little creature replied with a sniff.
-"Now can we please get inside before---uh oh."
+"Now can we please get inside before—uh oh."
 It dove into the snowbox and pulled Madica's bucket on top of itself.
 A second later Madica heard the now-familiar *zzzZZZing! zzzZZZing!*